PROFILE

 Guinea-Bissau’s waters is presently not done by

-Bissau-Guineans and very little fish and seafood
+Bissau-Guineans and no fish or seafood is

-is processed in Guinea-Bissau.
-The country’s
+processed in Guinea-Bissau for export.
+The

-other important product is cashews.
-License fees
+country's other important product is cashews.

-for fishing provide the government with some
+License fees for fishing provide the government

-and, if developed, Guinea-Bissau could
+staple food and, if developed, Guinea-Bissau

-potentially be self-sufficient in rice.
-Tropical
+could potentially be self-sufficient in rice.

-fruits such as mangos could also provide more
+Tropical fruits such as mangos could also

-developed.
+were developed.
 Because of high costs, the

 development of petroleum, phosphate, and other